 Yet this vivacious detail in the foreground gives way to a contained and ordered architectural backdrop, in which the major buildings are neatly identified, labeled, and described in the textual key.
 Furthermore, the recently installed geometric design of the piazza floor in the center divides the composition in half from the unaltered dirt road in the foreground.
 Wilton-Ely points to the contrast between the two areas of the composition as “on the one hand, dryly topographical, on the other richly pictorial" (ibid).
 Indeed, the architecture of St. Peter’s and the Pontifical Palace is crisp and linear.
 The darkly hatched obelisk pulls the eye into the center of the composition and further emphasizes symmetry, order, and proportion of the Renaissance and Baroque interventions by Donato Bramante (1444-1514) and Gian Lorenzo Bernini (1598-1680) that give the space its recognizable shape.
-These architectural interventions, of particular interest to grand tourists, are described in the annotations as a direct result and expression of papal authority: “1.
-Pontifical Palace built by Sixtus V. 2.
-Loggias of Julius II, architecture by Bramante Lazzari, and painted by Raphael of Urbino.
-3. Obelisk erected by Sixtus V.” The background adheres most to the classic style of the genre of the veduta, as practiced by Giuseppe Vasi and others.
+These architectural interventions, of particular interest to grand tourists, are described in the annotations as a direct result and expression of papal authority: the first annotation points out the Pontifical Palace and the fact that it was built by Sixtus V; next are the Loggias of Julius II, noted for being designed by Bramante Lazzari (1444-1514) and painted by Raphael; third is the obelisk, which was erected by Sixtus V. The background adheres most to the classic style of the genre of the veduta, as practiced by Giuseppe Vasi and others.
 Yet, for all the traditional elements of the composition, description, and visual detail, what strikes the eye most is the wildly elaborate horse-drawn carriage in the foreground.

 To see this image in the Vedute di Roma, vol 16 of Piranesi’s Opere, click here.